CodeRogers/RogVenancio/README.md

 ### Hi there 👋,

-I'm majoring in Computer Engineering and currently I am part of the development team at Loading Desenvolvimento Jr. I code in Javascript using NodeJS and Express, with experience in MySQL database.
-I have also studied ReactJS and Typescript, to expand my knowledge.
+- 👨🏽‍💻 I'm majoring in Computer Engineering
+- 🔭 I’m currently part of the development team at Loading Desenvolvimento Jr. I code in Javascript using NodeJS and Express, with experience in MySQL database.
+- 🌱 I’m currently learning ReactJS and Typescript, to expand my knowledge.

 <!--
 **RogVenancio/RogVenancio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.